wcarc-on/wcarc-site/minutes/minutes201905.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on May 13, 2019 - DRAFT
+title: Minutes of the Regular Meeting on May 13, 2019
 ---

 The meeting was held at the Sobey's in Kanata (March Rd. location).